Ajijic’s Easter Week celebrations center around the community-produced Passion Play, which this year is in its 40th edition.

 On Good Friday, the Passion Play starts at 11 a.m. in the atrium in front of St. Andrew’s Church with the trial before Pontius Pilate.

-Then the actor portraying Jesus carries his heavy wooden cross through the cobblestone streets and to “Golgotha” (the hills north of Ajijic at the top of Tempisque street), where the crucifixion scene takes place.
-Along the way, he is flogged and collapses to the ground under the weight of the cross.
+At about 1:00 p.m., the Via Crucis takes places.
+The actor portraying Jesus carries his heavy wooden cross through the cobblestone streets and to “Golgotha” (the hills north of Ajijic at the top of Tempisque street), where the crucifixion scene occurs.
+Along the way, he is flogged and collapses to the ground under the weight of the cross:

-Everyone then heads back to St. Andrew’s Church, representing the Procession to the Church of the Holy Sepulchre, where Jesus is buried.
+The procession arrives at the hillside about 45 minutes later and the crucifixion scene ends after about a half hour.
+Everyone then heads back to St. Andrew’s Church, representing the Procession to the Church of the Holy Sepulchre, where Jesus is buried:

 Holy Saturday — April 20